Quenlin Blackwell: 2015–2023: Beginnings

+2024–present: Rise to prominence

 In March 2024, she made her runway debut walking for Off-White during Paris Fashion Week.
 She appeared alongside other Internet personalities in the music video for "360" by British singer Charli XCX in May 2024.
 Blackwell was featured as an onstage guest during Charli XCX's performance of her songs "Von Dutch" and "Guess" at the 67th Annual Grammy Awards.
 She signed with Creative Artists Agency in October 2024, by which point she had amassed more than ten million followers on TikTok and more than two million on Instagram.

-As of 2025, she hosts the YouTube series Feeding Starving Celebrities, which features her cooking for colleagues and friends such as Lil Nas X, Lil Yachty, PinkPantheress, Addison Rae, and the Sturniolo Triplets.
-Throughout 2025, she modeled in advertising campaigns for Glossier, Old Navy, Chanel, Charlotte Tilbury, and the sunglasses brand Elisa Johnson.
-In October 2025, she made her runway debut at the Victoria's Secret Fashion Show, which was received positively on social media.
+As of 2025, she hosts the YouTube series Feeding Starving Celebrities, which features her cooking for colleagues and friends such as Larray, Lil Nas X, Lil Yachty, PinkPantheress, Addison Rae, and the Sturniolo Triplets.
+Throughout 2025, she modeled in various high profile campaigns for Stella McCartney, Glossier, Old Navy, Chanel, Charlotte Tilbury, and the sunglasses brand Elisa Johnson.
+In October 2025, she walked the runway at the Victoria's Secret Fashion Show, which was received positively on social media.
+In November 2025, she hosted GQ Men of the Year.
+Blackwell hosted the 2026 Vanity Fair Oscars Party 2026 dressed by CHANEL.